-I was planning to walk enough, to tire him out every day but it turned out the working doggy's walking energy exceeded my physical capacity quite a bit.
-So inspired by Cesar I put the rollerblades on and we started rollerblading for 20-30 minutes every day before the walk.
+I was planning to walk enough, to tire him out every day.
+But it turned out the working doggy's energy level exceeded my physical capacity quite a bit.
+So, inspired by Cesar Millan, I put the rollerblades on and we started rollerblading for 20-30 minutes every day before going for a walk.
 That became our routine and is to this day.
-We rollerblade first and Sylvester gets to pull me on my blades through neighborhood until he gets tired.
+We rollerblade first and Sylvester gets to pull me on my blades through the neighborhood until he gets tired.

 He gets to run as fast as he wants.
 The session ends once Sylvester gets tired and falls behind me.
 He usually gets tired after three rounds.

 After a brief water break, we go out on our daily walk, which is another 30-40 minutes and my somewhat tired Sylvester is now in a great state of mind for training.
 We do all kinds of loose-leash walking and obedience exercises.
 When we come home, I fix him his breakfast.
 He really deserves it after all that work.
 He is on a twice-a-day feeding schedule.
 I cook food for him once a week.
 I do firmly believe in breed-specific nutritional needs and as such have reservations against commercial dog foods.

 At this point, Sylvester is great on the leash.
 I had to correct three years of living without rules.
 I always knew it would take some time but the progress has been remarkable.
 My dog Sylvester used to become really excited around animals of all sorts and looked at everything smaller than him as prey.
 He was always great with people and had no issues at the dog park or dog beach.
 However, my cats were a target and other dogs on our walks were a problem.
 'Were' is the keyword though; it's all good now.